Apple Watch Tips

 FAQs for Apple Watch

 Yes, you’ll need an iPhone 5S or later model running iOS 11 or above to use Apple Watch Series 3 GPS and for Apple Health to track your steps activity.
+Apple Watch Series 4 requires an iPhone 5s or later with iOS 12 or above.
 You need an Apple Watch if you want to track your heart rate workouts activity.

 If you’ve bought Apple Watch GPS + Cellular from elsewhere, you'll need an iPhone 6 or above running iOS 11 or above, a mobile phone contract with EE for your iPhone and a separate data plan for Apple Watch with EE, to be able to link it to the Vitality Member app and earn Vitality activity points.